-We are expanding our product line and our future revenues depend in part on the success of this expansion.
+We are expanding our product line and offering solutions to new markets, and our future revenues depend in part on the success of this expansion.

-We are expanding our product line beyond our core video editing market to address the digital media production needs of the broadcast news market, including cable and Internet news, the on-line film and video finishing market, and the emerging market for multimedia production tools, including the Internet and corporate markets.
-We have limited experience in serving these markets and there can be no assurance that we will be able to develop such products successfully.
-To be successful, we will need to introduce new products, gain customer acceptance, and establish appropriate distribution and support channels.
+We are expanding our product line beyond our core video editing market to offer digital media production solutions to the broadcast news market, including cable and Internet news, the on-line film and video finishing market, and the emerging market for multimedia production tools, including the Internet and corporate markets.
+We have limited experience in serving these markets and there can be no assurance that we will be able to develop such solutions successfully.
+To be successful, we will need to introduce new products, gain customer acceptance, and establish appropriate distribution channels, support, and maintenance.
 Any unexpected delays or additional costs that we incur in achieving these goals could harm our business and reduce our operating results.